Four Magazines to Buy Before the Election

 First off, they don’t – they make a very close second to the Bulgarian Circle 10 steel-reinforced magazines.

 Second, I recommend these magazines over Magpul variety, because they’re cheaper and damn near indestructible.
 Plus, they look like an AK magazine should.
 Not that there’s anything wrong with a Magul AKM mag, but far more shooters buying an AK are more interested in a semi-traditional look.
 Plus, as countless third-world countries have shown, these magazines can double as makeshift entrenching tools in a pinch.

-More than its duality of garden tool and gun magazine, the Gibbs Matra steel magazines are just great mags, period.
-Not only are they military-grade and affordable, they have a distinct advantage over Magpul’s magazines – last bullet, hold open.
+Beyond the duality of garden tool and gun magazines, Gibbs Matra steel magazines are just great mags, period.
+Not only are they military-grade and affordable, they also have a distinct advantage over Magpul’s magazines – the last bullet, hold open.

 While this seems like obvious advice, it’s important to mention.
 Even if you carry a wheel gun that uses moon clips, but a handful.
-Infect, especially in that case, since they’re cheap and easy to break. (ask me how I know)
+In fact, especially in that case, since they’re cheap and easy to break (ask me how I know).

 With all of these mags, don’t go overboard and buy pallets of mags; if something draconian like the NY Safe Act were to happen, it would be terrible to lose all your mags in a tragic boating accident.
 That’s a lot of money tied up in something a shooter wouldn’t be able to legally sell.

 What’s too much?
 I don’t know.
 I do know, that for any gun that I own, I like to have at least six full-capacity magazines for it.
 Just enough to make sure I can normally carry about 150 rounds of ammo if need be.
 Because who the hell likes having to load magazines at the range anyway?